tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

-**Wilber:** “I didn’t want to bring this up until we were sure.
+**Wilber:** “I didn’t want to bring this up until we were absolutely sure.
 However, it seems like a pretty clear diagnosis at this point.”

 &#x200B;